atg18/IML_FinalProject/README.md

 Storage:
 • The computed face encodings and corresponding names are saved in memory.
 • These are serialized into a file (trained model.pkl) for use during the recognition phase.
-Output: A serialized model (trained model.pkl) containing facial encodings and associated names.
+Output: A serialized model (trained model.pkl) containing facial encodings and associated names.

 **RecognisingFaces.py**
 Purpose: To recognize faces in real-time using the trained model and log attendance based on identified individuals.